-- 1. All poultry must be pre-entered June 12 to July 5 online at http://andersoncofair.fairentry.com.
+- 1. All poultry must be pre-entered June 10 to July 10 online at http://andersoncofair.fairentry.com.
 This is needed for pen assignment. - 2.
 Poultry must be in place by 8 p.m. on Monday of fair week.
-Judging will begin after 4-H Swine Show. - 3.
-Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 4.
+Judging will begin at 1:30 p.m. on Tuesday. - Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 4.
 Poultry showing symptoms of disease or infection of any type will be denied entrance. - 5.
 Each exhibitor is responsible for the care and feeding of his/her birds. - 6.
 Exhibitors may have up to 20 total birds. - 7.
 Testing for Pullorum disease for exhibition poultry is required every year.
+A certified tester will be available on a designated date before the fair or individuals can ensure the testing is done and paperwork is provided at the time of entry.
+Testing is not required for waterfowl or pigeons.